uaicompetition/uai-competition-dev/_pages/root/file-formats/model-format.md

 Next, there will be a line for each function.
-Each successive line (which is for a single funciton) states the number of variables that belong to the function's scope followed by the index identity of each of the variable's in the function's scope.
+Each successive line (which is for a single funciton) states the number of variables that belong to the function's scope followed by the index identity of each of the variables in the function's scope.

 For a network containing three functions, the first of which is a unary factor on variable index 0, the second a factor over variables index 0 and index 1, and the third of which has a scope consisting of variables index 1 and index 2, the file would show:
 ```